DonGateley/UWW/README.md

 Babylonians invented zero.
 Let's give it meaning once and for all.
 Help me set and use CainZero.

 The reason for calling it Cain Space is obscure and probably won't last.
 A rationalization is "CMB as inertial name".
 Heavy sigh.

+A product to which it's position in Cain space could be added: https://github.com/jins-meme/home/wiki This would get the idea in people's hands before it did their heads.